Varun-Tandon14/IMC_22_59th_place_public_lb_0.78426_private_lb_0.80069_LoFTR_DKM_SegFormer/README.md

 For more information about the problem visit this [page](https://www.kaggle.com/competitions/image-matching-challenge-2022/overview/problem-definition).

 ## Data
 The train data that was given was part of Phototourism which contained images of different monuments around the world.
-T The poses for each scene were reconstructed via [Structure-from-Motion](https://en.wikipedia.org/wiki/Structure_from_motion), and are only accurate up to a scaling factor.
+The poses for each scene were reconstructed via [Structure-from-Motion](https://en.wikipedia.org/wiki/Structure_from_motion), and are only accurate up to a scaling factor.
 The final test had about 10000 pairs of images of urban scenes.
 Additionally from the test set the organizers provided three set of images.